AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 ### (Optional) Setup and configuration of Dynamic Media settings {#optional-setup-and-configuration-of-dynamic-media-scene-mode-settings}

-When you are in runmode `dynamicmedia_scene7`, you use the Dynamic Media Classic (Scene7) user interface to make changes to your Dynamic Media settings.
+Use the Dynamic Media Classic (Scene7) user interface to make changes to your Dynamic Media settings.

 Some of the tasks above require that you log into Dynamic Media Classic (Scene7) here: [https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html)